Newcastle, Shropshire: Newcastle A.F.C.

 An association football club exists in the village, called Newcastle A.F.C. or Newcastle Football Club, whose home ground is the Mill Field, situated to the southwest of the village between the B-road and the Folly Brook.
 They were founded in 1975.
 Despite being based in England they play in the Montgomeryshire Amateur Football League (part of the Welsh football league system).
-They were Mid Wales League South Champions in the 2011–12 season.
-They are currently sponsored by the Crown Inn.
 Another Shropshire village, also in the southwest of Shropshire, also previously had a team playing in the same league: Bucknell.